----------------------- ----------------------

 2. Termination

 The termination clause is found in every contract.
-This section lays out in which circumstances a party can terminate the contract.
-In businesses, things often do not go as planned. , so it may be more financially beneficial to terminate the contract.
+This section lays out in which circumstances a party can terminate the agreement.
+In business, it is sometimes more financially beneficial to terminate the contract.

 3. Force Majeure

-This phrase and clause translates to “greater force”.
-This clause aims to protect parities from circumstances that occur out of anyone’s control.
-For example, commonly this clause refers to natural forces such as a hurricane or a pandemic, such as COVID-19.
+This phrase and clause translate to "greater force".
+This clause aims to protect parties from circumstances beyond anyone's control.
+For example, commonly, this clause refers to natural forces such as a hurricane or a pandemic, such as COVID-19.
 This clause is included to protect the party from being in breach of contract in the event of an unforeseeable disruption.

 4. Dispute

-Contracts form the basis of the terms and conditions in business relationships, and even well-written contracts can result in a dispute between the involved parties.
-The dispute clause clarifies the plans for any dispute resolution that arises.
+Contracts form the basis of the terms and conditions in business relationships, and even well-written agreements can result in a dispute between the involved parties.
+The disputed clause clarifies the plans for any dispute resolution that arises.

 5. Damages

-If either party is in breach of the contract, then damages are awarded to the innocent party.
-Or, more simply, the innocent party is entitled to compensation for the breach of contract.
+If either party breaches the contract, then damages are awarded to the innocent party or they are entitled to compensation.

 What’s The Difference Between Contract Terms and Contract Clauses?

 A contract describes the conditions of a business relationship, typically in legal jargon.
-Whether the contract has come from a law firm or an in-house team, it will be full of complex terminology and phrases.
-Therefore, it’s useful to break this down and know the difference between a contract term and a contract clause.
+Whether the agreement has come from a law firm or an in-house team, it will be full of complex terminology and phrases.
+Therefore, it's helpful to break this down and know the difference between a contract term and a contract clause.

-Clauses are essentially what a contract is composed of.
-Contract clauses are blocks of text within an agreement, used to address and explain each part of the contract for the parties in more detail.
-For example, a common contract clause would be a termination clause.
-This clause will explain how either party can terminate the contract and what repercussions will be involved as a result.
+Clauses are what a contract is composed of.
+Contract clauses are blocks of text within an agreement that addresses and explains each part of the contract for the parties in more detail.
+For example, a standard contract clause would be a termination clause.
+This clause will explain how either party can terminate the contract and what repercussions will be involved.

 Contract terms, while they also form the basis of a contract, differ from contract clauses.
-The terms of a contract can be categorised into three separate categories and are there to protect the parties’ best interests.
-They establish the remedies that are available to either party in the event of a breach of contract.
+The terms of an agreement can be categorised into three separate categories and are there to protect the parties' best interests.
+They establish the remedies available to either party in case of a breach of contract.

-What’s Difference Between Implied Terms and Expressed Terms?
+What’s the Difference Between Implied Terms and Expressed Terms?

-Contracts are legally binding agreements that you must continue to meet the obligations of until either the contract comes to an end or it’s terminated.
-They set the groundwork and expectations for the relationship that you enter with the involved parties.
+Contracts are legally binding agreements that you must continue to meet the obligations until the contract ends or is terminated.
+They set the groundwork and expectations for your relationship with the involved parties.
 Contracts are made up of two types of contractual terms: expressed terms and implied terms.

-Express terms of a contract are the terms that have been specifically mentioned and agreed upon by the contracting parties at the negotiation stage.
+Express terms have been specifically mentioned and agreed upon by the contracting parties at the negotiation stage.
 Expressed terms can either be in writing or agreed upon orally.

-However, occasionally, sometimes there will be terms within a contract that have not been mentioned by either party involved.
-This does not mean that they are not enforceable and the contract would not make any sense without them.
-Implied terms are a set of default rules for contracts on points that are essentially “silent”.
-These mandatory rules, which quietly operate in the background, can override the expressed terms.
+However, occasionally, there will be terms within a contract that have yet to be mentioned by either party involved.
+This does not mean they are not enforceable, and the agreement would not make sense without them.
+These are known as implied terms.
+Implied terms are a set of default rules for contracts on points that are essentially "silent".
+These mandatory rules quietly operate in the background and can override the expressed terms.

 Implied terms and are made up of two individual types: